AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module8/data-science-workspace-popularity-based-recommendations.md

 **Authors: [Jonathan Lancar](https://www.linkedin.com/in/jonathanlancar/), [Wouter Van Geluwe](https://www.linkedin.com/in/woutervangeluwe/)**

-In **Module 8** you'll learn how to create a simple Machine Learning model that generates product recommendations using Data Science Workspace for retailers like Luma Retail that want to deliver personalized recommendations.
-When customers visit the website and click on a product, they should be presented with personalized product recommendations afterwards.
+In **Module 8** you'll learn how to create a simple Machine Learning model that generates personalized product recommendations using Data Science Workspace.
+When customers visit a retail website like Luma and click on a product, they should be presented with personalized product recommendations afterwards.

 ## Learning Objectives